DATAWoman2005/web_scraping_for_better_vision_accessory/README.md

 ## Challenges & Solutions

-Dynamic / lazy loading: Only a subset renders initially.
-Solution: Progress-aware scrolling with a nudge and termination when counts stop increasing (with a safety cap).

 Promo/ad tiles in grid → filter by presence of mandatory sub-elements
 Solution: Filter to tiles that have both a brand and a product name, e.g.
   `div.prod-holder:has(.catalog-name):has(.product_name), div.product-holder:has(.catalog-name):has(.product_name)`